Bear JJ1: Origin

 JJ1 was originally part of an EU-funded €1 million conservation project in Italy, but had walked across to Austria and into Germany.
 A spokesman said that there had been "co-ordination" between Italy, Austria and Slovenia to ensure the bear's welfare but apparently Germany had not been informed.
 The Life Ursus reintroduction project of the Italian province of Trento had introduced 10 Slovenian bears in the region, monitoring them.
 JJ1 was the first son of Jurka and Joze (thus the name JJ1); his younger brother JJ3 also showed an aggressive character, wandered into Switzerland in 2008, and was killed there.
 Because of this second problem the mother Jurka was put in captivity in Italy, despite protests by environmentalists; park authorities maintained that 50% of the incidents involving bears had been caused by Jurka or her descendants.

-In April 2023, his sister JJ4 killed the 26-year-old jogger Andrea Papi in the Trentino province of northern Italy.
+In April 2023, his sister JJ4 killed 26-year-old jogger Andrea Papi in the Trentino province of northern Italy.
 In the summer of 2020, the bear had also attacked and injured a man and his son on Monte Peller and was originally ruled to be put down, but the ruling was later suspended.